-Context sensitive designs and architecturally compatible materials, as defined in the executed Section 106 MOA (see Appendix O), for construction will be used for the following project elements in order to maintain the aesthetic quality associated with the rural feel of the views from the residences:
+Context sensitive designs and architecturally compatible materials for construction will be used for the following project elements in order to maintain the aesthetic quality associated with the rural feel of the views from the residences:

 - New retaining walls and sidewalks. - New concrete arch culvert over Soapstone Creek and associated outfall headwalls.